karfau/node-cli-arguments-options/README.md

 ## What data to collect

+**Dependencies:**
-- number of dependencies (up-to-date?) / dependents
+- list of dependencies
-- Features
+  - outdated ones
+  - size of all packages to download
+- usage inside the packages in this repo

+**Features:** (not sure about the format yet)
 - code size (to support the feature)
-  - execution time
+- execution time (TBD, persisting them is causing to many changes)

+**Ideas**
-- availability of type definitions (quality/completeness ?)
+- TBD availability of type definitions (quality/completeness ?)
 - TBD (existing?) score for maintenance/community

 ## Contribute